-- 1) The Medina County Career Center will provide assistance and support to the associate schools and IEP team, in order to make required amendments to the IEPs of incoming MCCC students. - The Medina County Career Center and the associate schools will work together using the Job Training Coordination (JTC) framework from the Ohio Department of Education to place students appropriately into non-recruit/JTC programming through referrals and discussions with the IEP team.
+- 1) The Medina County Career Center will provide assistance and support to the associate schools and IEP team, in order to make required amendments to the IEPs of incoming MCCC students. - 2) The Medina County Career Center and the associate schools will work together using the Job Training Coordination (JTC) framework from the Ohio Department of Education to place students appropriately into non-recruit/JTC programming through referrals and discussions with the IEP team. - 3) Full-day or half-day placements will be determined in collaboration with associate schools and by following students' IEPs and the services/supports required by them.